 exiftool -all= foo.jpg

 If you find the DOS command line too intimidating then check out our note about XnViewMP.

-Extracting metadata to a CSV file
+Extracting metadata to a CSV or printing photos with metadata

 Some TTP users have requested a way to export their tag info to CSV.
 While TTP does not support that natively, there is a method to do that using the free utility from Exiftool (Phil Harvey created and supports this utility).
 The way this is done is ...

 We are pleased to report that Tag That Photo "plays nicely" with Photo Supreme.
 We pass along thanks to one of our users (Ralf from Europe!) who was determined to see the two products work together.
 There are no special settings other than ...